Measurement of body composition in the military

 Additional resources

-For more information about U.S. military body-composition standards, read the regulations for DoD’s and your Service’s specific body-composition program.
+For more information about U.S. military body-composition standards, here are the regulations:

 CHAMP wants to know: